ebusch8/ebusch8.github.io/SECURITY.md

 | 1.0     | :x:                |

 ## Reporting a Vulnerability
-To report a vulnerability, email me at elijah1busch@gmail.com.
+If you would like to report a vulnerability, please let me know [here](https://github.com/ebusch8/Elijahs-Website/issues).